Email Us Today! contact@umonics.sg

 The Importance of Language and Literacy in Preschool Education

-Language and literacy skills are essential for preschoolers as they prepare for their transition to primary school.
-Preschool educators play a critical role in promoting the development of these skills.
+Language and literacy skills are crucial for preschoolers’ transition to primary school.
+Preschool educators play a vital role in promoting these skills through reading, singing, and conversation.
+Literacy activities are integrated into play-based learning to support language development.

 The Role of Technology in Preschool Education